naston70/jeremys-it-lab/Review-31-Days-Before-CCNA/31-Networking.Models/boson/second-exam.md

 Term Definitions

 * Inside local address - The IP address assigned to a host on the inside network.
 This is the address configured as a parameter of the the computer OS or received dynamically (DHCP).
 The address is likely not a legitimate IP address assigned by the NIC or service provider

+* Inside global address - A legitimate IP address assigned by the NIC or service provider that represents on or more local IP addresses to the outside world

+* Outside local address - The IP address of an outside host as it appears to the inside network.
+Not necessarily a legitimate address, it is allocated from an address space routable on the inside

+* Outside global address - The IP address assigned to a host on the outside network by the host owner.
+The address is allocated from a globally routable address or network space